-The TUG/DUG/LUG flap procedure uses your own tissue (autologous) and muscle from the inner thigh area.
+The TUG/DUG/LUG flap procedure uses your own tissue (autologous) and muscle (Gracilis) from the inner thigh area.
+The position of the scar on your thigh is dependent on where you carry the tissue.
+TUG will leave a scar in the groin crease, LUG will result in an L-shaped scar starting in your groin and extending down the inside of your leg toward your knee, and DUG will result in a diagonal shaped scar from the groin round the inside of your thigh to the back.
 The skin, fat, blood vessels (perforator) and muscle are completely freed from their original location and attached to blood vessels in the chest area using microsurgery.
 This procedure results in a tightening of the inner thigh area with scars.
-Scars from this surgery may be visible when wearing knickers or swimwear.
+Similar to but not the same as a "thigh lift".
+Scars from this surgery may be visible when wearing underwear / swimwear / shorts / skirts.